Muscogee: Clothing

 Ancestral Muscogee peoples wore clothing made of woven plant materials or animal hides, depending upon the climate.
 During the summer, they preferred lightweight fabrics woven from tree bark, grasses, or reeds.
 During the harsh winters, they used animal skins and fur for warmth.

 During the 17th century, the Muscogee adopted some elements of European fashion and materials.
-Cloth was lighter and more colorful than deer hide, it quickly became a popular trade item throughout the region.
+As cloth was lighter and more colorful than deer hide, it quickly became a popular trade item throughout the region.
 Trade cloth in a variety of patterns and textures enabled Muscogee women to develop new styles of clothing, which they made for both men, women, and children.
 They incorporated European trade items such as bells, silk ribbons, glass beads, and pieces of mirror into the clothing.

 Language

 The Muscogee language is a member of the Muskogean family and was well known among the frontiersmen, such as Gideon Lincecum, of the early 19th century.
 The language is related to the Choctaw language, with some words being identical in pronunciation.
 The following table is an example of Muscogee text and its translation: